Child Custody Lawyer

 Possessory conservatorship, or physical custody, determines where a child will reside at any given time.
 The courts often give parents substantial leeway in developing a plan for possessory conservatorship.
 If the parents are able to work out a schedule that the court believes to be in the best interests of the child, it will often agree to this agreement.
 When there is a dispute, the judge ultimately determines possessory conservatorship based on what they believe to be are the child’s best interests.

 As previously stated, custody is granted based on the best interests of the child.
-This means that while the court may entertain a parent’s preference, their obligation it so put the child’s needs first.
+This means that while the court may entertain a parent’s preference, their obligation is to put the child’s needs first.

 If you are dealing with child custody issues, you have the right to have an attorney advise you during this process.
 The guidance of legal counsel could help you avoid harmful mistakes and give you the best chance to secure the outcome that you believe is best for your child.
 Do not put the custody of your child at risk by acting as your own attorney.
-Contact a Pearland child custody lawyer today.
+Contact a Pearland child custody lawyer today by calling us at 713-714-3710 in Houston or at 512-572-1207 in Austin.